 clinical photo of crushed finger suggesting bony injury

 The middle phalanx is more susceptible to a direct blow to the dorsal side.
-The middle phalanx is also injured with an axial force, perpendicular to the shaft.
+The middle phalanx is injured with an axial force, perpendicular to the shaft.

 A direct blow commonly causes proximal phalanx fractures but rotary forces and hyperextension can also cause injury.
 Proximal phalanx fractures are often angulated at the time of presentation (independent of mechanism) as muscle forces deform the unstable shaft.
-The collateral ligaments and volar plate at the MCP joint stabilizes the proximal portion and the extensor tendon pulls the distal fragment into extension.
+The collateral ligaments and volar plate at the MCP joint stabilize the proximal portion and the extensor tendon pulls the distal fragment into extension.

 AP, lateral and oblique images of each injured digit are needed.
 The lateral view should be taken so the other fingers do not obscure the injured digit.
 The oblique view can help diagnose fractures of the heads.
 Radiographs should be examined for angulation and shortening as well as intra-articular fractures.
 Rotational deformities are usually diagnosed via physical examination rather than radiographic finding.

 If an intra-articular fracture is suspected but not seen on plain radiograph, CT can be useful.